thycotic/ss-docs/architecture/session-recording-architecture/index.md

 Scenario B:

-I MADE THE FOLLOWING UP, SO IT'S PROBABLY WRONG:

 User > SSH Terminal> Secret Server \> Provide Proxy Credentials > Secret Server/DE Proxy > Endpoint System

 ### Data Gathered

-Textual data that passed through the proxy (client to server and server to client) is recorded and can be viewed without a video.
-WITHOUT A VIDEO?
+Textual data that passed through the proxy (client to server and server to client) is recorded and can be viewed without a video recording.

 ### Flow